TRANSFORMING PUBLIC SAFETY

 • During the 2021 legislative session, the General Assembly passed historic police reforms, including mandating a Police Accountability Board (PAB) in each local jurisdiction.

-• This bill is sponsored by Senator Jill Carter.
+• This bill was sponsored by Senator Jill Carter.
+Disappointingly, it did not get a committee vote, and therefore did not move forward.

 • While police are required to obtain a search warrant before conducting a search, the smell of cannabis is used as an exception to this constitutional right.
 Within the last few years, officers in several states were found to have lied about smelling cannabis, which is legal in Maryland, before conducting a search.